 Articles and Book Chapters

-“Multilateralism and the Use of Force: Experimental Evidence on the Views of U.S. Foreign Policy Elites” with Jonathan Monten, Jordan Tama, and Craig Kafura, Forthcoming Foreign Policy Analysis.
+“Multilateralism and the Use of Force: Experimental Evidence on the Views of U.S. Foreign Policy Elites” with Jonathan Monten, Jordan Tama, and Craig Kafura, Foreign Policy Analysis.
+2019.

 “What Explains India’s Embrace of Solar?
-State-led Energy Transition in a Developmental Polity” with Sarang Shidore, Under Review.
+State-led Energy Transition in a Developmental Polity” with Sarang Shidore, Energy Policy.
+2019.

 “Has Liberal Internationalism Been Trumped?” with Jonathan Monten, in Chaos in the Liberal Order: The Trump Presidency and International Politics in the Twenty-First Century, edited by Robert Jervis, Francis J. Gavin, Joshua Rovner, and Diane Labrosse, Columbia University Press, 2018.

 “Environmental Security” in Oxford Handbook of International Security, edited by Alexandra Gheciu and William Wohlforth, Oxford University Press, 2018.